 What help can I get at a carers' centre?

-information and advice – on things like benefits, respite and support services, advocacy, carers' assessments, aids and adaptions
+information and advice – on things like benefits, training, short breaks, support services and advocacy

-emotional support – you can talk with trained staff, volunteers and other carers who understand your situation
+emotional support – talk with trained staff, volunteers and other carers who understand your situation

 activities for yourself – including time out from caring, breaks, relaxation therapies, and the opportunity to enjoy your own social life